Event research Autumn Nations Series - Ireland V Japan

 - ^ 令和元年全国都道府県市区町村別面積調 (10月1日時点) [Reiwa 1 nationwide area survey by prefectures and municipalities (as of October 1)] (in Japanese).
 Geospatial Information Authority of Japan.
 December 26, 2019.
 Archived from the original on April 15, 2020.

-- ^ "Population estimates by age (five-year groups) and sex".
+- ^ "Preliminary counts of population of Japan".
 Statistics Bureau of Japan.
-Archived from the original on April 5, 2018.
-Retrieved February 20, 2024.
+Archived from the original on May 12, 2022.
+Retrieved January 20, 2026.

 - ^ "2020 Population Census: population by sex, age (single years), month of birth and all nationality or Japanese".
 Statistics Bureau of Japan.
 Archived from the original on July 7, 2024.
 Retrieved July 7, 2024.